Phate6660/bcalc/README.md

 154
 ```

-There is also a debug mode implemented, which is useful for when the output seems wrong.
+There is also a debug mode implemented,<br>
+which is useful for when the output seems wrong.

 Here is an example:

 ```